iansu/config4/README.md

 `config.default.js` -  Loaded first and sets up any universal defaults.

+`config.{environment}.js` -  Loaded second and does environment specific configs.

 `config.local.js` - Override or add to anything that you set in default file.

-`environment vars` - Environment vars override everything, but key MUST be set in the files.
+`environment vars` - Environment vars override everything.

 ## Attribution for Past Work